 What does Transgender mean?

-'Transgender' also includes Gender Diverse individuals who identify between the male/female ends of the binary, off the binary entirely (Non-Binary), or as both male & female simultaneously.
-This includes folks who identify as genderfluid, bi-gender, agender (like our LGBTQ Outreach Advocate Patrick Lyra Lanier), genderqueer, gender-neutral/neutrois, & more.
+'Transgender' also includes Gender Diverse individuals who identify between the male/female ends of the binary, off the binary entirely (non-binary), or as both male & female simultaneously.
+This includes folks who identify as genderfluid, bi-gender, agender (like our LGBTQ+ Program Manager Patrick Lyra Lanier), genderqueer, gender-neutral/neutrois, & more.
 As is always the case, each individual can tell you more about their gender identity and what it means to them!